|Host Institution:||Universidad de Viña del Mar – Semester and Summer programs|

 City Description – Medium city of 320,000

-Viña del Mar (known as simply "Viña" to Chileans) is both a thriving city as well as a major vacation destination.
-Located about 70 miles northwest of Santiago in the Valparaíso region and province, it is Chile's fourth largest city.
-Technically, the population stands at about 320,000, but that number swells during the summer when Chileans flock to Viña to enjoy its beaches, restaurants, ATP tennis tournament, and music festival.
+Viña del Mar is a thriving coastal city of 320,000, boasting miles of beaches, warm and welcoming locals, and great nightlife.
+Located about 70 miles northwest of Santiago, it is Chile’s fourth largest city.
+As a major vacation destination, the population swells during the summer when people flock to Viña to enjoy the beaches, restaurants, ATP tennis tournament, and music festivals.
+Just remember, the seasons are the opposite of North America!

 The distinctive personality of Viña and Valparaíso is exemplified by the large student population that resides there.
 It has been calculated that some 60,000 students from all 15 Chilean regions and from various countries in Latin America, North America, Europe, and Asia populate these two cities, and in turn, have transformed them into Chile’s preferred destination for college students.